 Infants, toddlers, children and youth are integral members of the body of Christ.
 The church is incomplete without them.

-Children’s Chapel 10 a.m.
+Children’s Activities 10 a.m.
 Sunday mornings

-A Montessori-inspired Liturgy of the Word followed by discussion, art-making, and song.
+Godly Play, a Montessori-inspired Liturgy of the Word followed by discussion, art-making, and song.
 Preschoolers-2nd graders meet in the upstairs Children’s Chapel to learn and grow as children of God.
 They rejoin the congregation at the Peace.

 - Middle and High school meet every Sunday from 11:30-1:30